maxxedev/maxxedev.github.io/_posts/2021-03-07-mocking-static-methods-and-constructors-with-mockito.md

 }
 ```

 Tests would be much easier to write if `Instant.now()` could be a fixed constant value.
-We could employ the usual tricks like passing in a `Clock`, storing it as a static variable with package-private visibility, or converting to an instance method, and so on.
+We could employ the usual tricks like passing in a `Clock`, storing a `Clock` as a mutable static variable with package-private visibility, or converting the static method to an instance method, and so on.

 With static mocking, it's more straightforward:
 ```java